For the media

 The path to a new heart

 Although the LVAD was keeping Paul alive, he continued to have shortness of breath and difficulty breathing.
 While a heart transplant could improve his condition, Paul weighed over 300 pounds, which excluded him from being listed.
-To help with his weight loss challenges, Paul underwent an ultrafiltration procedure in early 2024.
+He underwent a peripheral ultrafiltration procedure in early 2024 to treat his congestive heart failure.

 Ultrafiltration is a way to remove extra fluid from the body using a special filter and pump.
 This method is used to treat people with heart failure who have excess fluid in their bodies that can’t be treated with medication.

-After the procedure, Paul started taking Ozempic, a weight loss medication.
-With a combination of ultrafiltration, Ozempic, a healthy diet and exercise, Paul dropped his weight below 250 pounds.
+After the procedure, Paul started taking Ozempic, a weight loss medication, to help with his weight loss challenges.
+With a combination of ultrafiltration, Ozempic and working with a specialized transplant dietician who helped him develop a healthy diet and exercise, Paul dropped his weight below 250 pounds.

 In July, Paul was admitted to Sharp Memorial Hospital and placed on the heart transplant list.
 What’s more, due to his prolonged heart problems, Paul’s kidneys were not working effectively.
 He learned he also needed a new kidney.